Why should I study at Stanford?

 Application Process Review

 We usually send out notifications of admission or rejection in late February or early March at the latest.
 How will I be informed of a decision?
 You will receive an email message from us, followed by a letter in the mail.
 Therefore, it is critical that you indicate an email address and mailing address where you can be reached in February and March.

 Can or should I visit the program?

 While not a requirement, we welcome visits or phone calls.
-Please contact the program's Administrator, Eve Martinez-Santayana to schedule a visit or phone call.
-The official visitation day is scheduled for March 19, 2015.
-It is particularly important for Engineer and Ph.D. degree applicants to contact the faculty whose research program looks most interesting to you.
+Please contact the program's administrator, Sharyn Nantuna, to schedule a visit or phone call.
+The official visitation day information can be found through this page: http://cee.stanford.edu/news-events/upcoming-events.
+It is particularly important for Engineer and PhD degree applicants to contact the faculty whose research program looks most interesting to you.

 Do you help students find jobs?

-Yes, we help you find temporary or permanent jobs by introducing you to many leading practitioners who give guest lectures in our courses, through our alumni network, and through facilitated recruiting session.
+Yes, we help you find temporary or permanent jobs by introducing you to many leading practitioners who give guest lectures in our courses, through our alumni network, and through facilitated recruiting sessions.